 Managing assets can be a daunting task, especially when it’s related to estate planning.
 Trusts are an essential part of this process, offering a flexible way to distribute assets to benefit an individual’s chosen beneficiaries.

 The administration of a trust involves many complicated duties and responsibilities.
 In this blog post, we break down trust administration into a comprehensive guide to give you a deeper look at how a trustee oversees and manages a trust.
-We also provide information on trust administration services and how a lawyer with experience in estate planning can help with navigating the complexities of trust creation and administration.
+We also provide information on trust administration services and how an estate planning attorney can help navigate the complexities of trust creation and administration.

 What Is a Trust?

-Before delving into trust administration, it’s essential to understand what a trust is.
+Before we go further into trust administration, it’s important to understand what a trust is.

-A trust is a legal arrangement that ensures that a person’s assets go to their intended beneficiary or beneficiaries.
-The person who creates the trust places their assets in a trust account and grants another party the authority to manage and administer said assets.
+A trust is a legal arrangement that helps ensure a person’s assets go to their intended beneficiary (or beneficiaries).
+The person who creates the trust funds the trust with their assets.
 It may be helpful to picture a trust as a legal document that serves as a “container” for assets.

 Initiating a trust has many advantages.
 This includes: